alext90/alext90.github.io/_posts/2025-04-20-brain_cancer_web_app.markdown

 ### 3. Dynamic Frontend
 The frontend dynamically updates the page to show the uploaded image and prediction result without reloading the page.

+### 4. Case view
+Display an overview over all uploaded cases and prediction.

 ## Project Structure

 ```